Cavitedev/osu-subdivide-nations/README.md

 # Osu Subdivision Flags

-This project aims to display the regional flags of players on the website and it's region name through an extension.
+This project aims to display the regional flags of players on the website and its region name through an extension.

 Feedback and contact in [Discord](https://discord.gg/YjH34wpadx)